40bits/teamwall/Readme.markdown

 You need a browser with a working HTML 5 canvas to use this.

 For a very quick example checkout the [demo directory](teamwall/tree/master/demo).

-## Moving around ##

-You can enable drag mode by clicking on the icon in the lower right corner.
-Once activated you can move all instruments around.
-A second click on it disables drag mode.
-With each move a complete config file (teamwall.json) will be written to the javacript console.
-This will be better in the future.
-Promised!

 ## Example ##